nickimps/Parking_Application/README.md

 ## Requirements
 - Android 7.1 or later
 - Active internet connection
-- GPS enabled
+- GPS enabled (background use required)
-- Notifications enanled
+- Notifications enabled

 ## Supporting Documents
 Documents related to the development of this project are listed below: